Skip to content

 Select System B plugger

-Choose a plugger that binds 3–5 mm short of WL.
+A plugger that binds 3–5 mm short of WL is selected.

 3